Waste management guidelines

 This document provides architects, developers, landlords and managing agents with guidance and information about Reading Borough Council’s requirements for the management of waste in developments.

 It encourages developers to consider waste management and minimisation at the design concept stage.
-This will ensure that the correct capacity and type of waste bins are located in the right place in new residential property developments, conversions of offices to flats under permitted development rights, commercial and mixed-use units in the Borough.
+This will ensure that the correct capacity and type of waste bins are located in the right place in new-build residential property developments, conversions of offices to flats under permitted development rights, commercial and mixed-use units in the Borough.

-Individual houses, HMOs
+Individual houses and HMOs

 This section of the guidance should be followed for houses which have a front garden or yard, where each property will have individual waste storage provision.